Garmin HRM 600 – everything you need to know

 Sizes: XS–S, M–XL

-The strap is suitable for divers, swimmers, triathletes, people who can’t wear watches during sport, runners and cyclists – amongst others.
+The strap is suitable for divers, swimmers, triathletes, individuals who can’t wear watches during sports, runners, cyclists, and others.

 Standout Features

-I’m impressed that anyone has found a new running metric to add – Garmin seems to have found one that might be insightful here!
-Although the devil is in the details.
-How do you correct any issues found?
+I’m impressed that anyone has found a new metric to add to the running experience.
+Garmin seems to have found one that might be insightful: Step Speed Loss.
+Although the devil is in the details, that also means owning an expensive watch to record and display the metric.

-I’m then amazed that Garmin has allowed a chest strap to pair directly with Connect.
-Sure, older straps could get firmware updates by linking to Connect, but now it’s possible to track and record a workout without a watch – all Garmin has to do now is add that feature to an arm strap like Whoop!
+Most of all, I’m amazed that Garmin has allowed a chest strap to pair directly with the Connect app.
+Sure, older straps could get firmware updates and sync steps by linking to Connect, but now it’s possible to track and record a workout without a watch – all Garmin has to do now is add that feature to an arm strap to give another new class of product to rival Whoop!

 • Step Speed Loss: A new running dynamic that shows how much speed is lost when your foot hits the ground (works with Forerunner 970).